Andersonstown: Politics

 The area is part of the Black Mountain district electoral area for Belfast City Council.
-In the 2014 Belfast City Council election this district elected five Sinn Féin councillors, as well as one councillor each for the SDLP and People Before Profit.
+In the 2023 Belfast City Council election this district elected six councillors for Sinn Féin and one councillor for the SDLP.

 In the 1970s, 1980s, and 1990s, the area was a major centre of civil disturbances during the social-political conflict known as The Troubles.
 A large British army fort – known as Silver City – was built in the central Broom Hill part of Andersonstown.
 There was generally less strife than in, for instance, neighbouring districts such as Lenadoon, which in 1972 saw clashes between the IRA and Ulster Defence Association and a subsequent demographic shift in the estate from Protestant to Catholic, and Ballymurphy, the scene of the Ballymurphy massacre and Springhill massacre.

 On 5 April 1979, two British Army soldiers were shot dead by the Provisional Irish Republican Army (IRA) whilst closing security gates at Andersonstown joint Royal Ulster Constabulary (RUC) and British Army base.
 The PIRA in Andersonstown was part of the First Battalion of the Provisional IRA Belfast Brigade.

 On 26 June 1980, Miriam Daly, a lecturer at Queen's University Belfast and an Irish Republican Socialist Party activist, was found tied up and shot dead at her home in the area.
 The murder was widely blamed on loyalist paramilitaries, but no group ever claimed responsibility.

 Kieran Doherty, a Teachta Dála who was one of the ten republican prisoners to die during the 1981 Irish hunger strike, was a native of Andersonstown.